Multiple radial SLE(0) and classical Calogero-Sutherland System: Introduction

 \begin{remark} The above definition of the multiple radial SLE(0) system is dynamic and local.
-We can define a multiple radial SLE(0) system for arbitrary initial positions of $\boldsymbol{\xi}$.
-When $\boldsymbol{\xi}$ solve the \textbf{stationary relations}, we will show that for any parametrization $\boldsymbol{\nu}(t)$, the traces are always the horizontal trajectories of a quadratic differential $Q(z)dz^2$, see theorem (\ref{traces as horizontal trajectories}).
-This provides our understanding of reparametrization symmetry when $\kappa=0$.
-If we assume that $\boldsymbol{\xi}$ smoothly depend on $\boldsymbol{z}$ by solving the \textbf{stationary relations}, then $\mathcal{Z}(\boldsymbol{\theta},\boldsymbol{\zeta}) = \mathcal{Z}(\boldsymbol{\theta})$ satisfies the reparametrization symmetry in the usual sense, see section \ref{commutation when kappa=0 section}.
-However, without assuming the stationary relations, the reparametrization symmetry is not guaranteed. \end{remark}
+We can define a multiple radial SLE(0) system for arbitrary initial positions of involution-symmetric $\boldsymbol{\xi}$ without assuming the stationary relations.
+When $\boldsymbol{\xi}$ solves the \textbf{stationary relations}, we will show that for any parametrization $\boldsymbol{\nu}(t)$, the traces are always the horizontal trajectories of a quadratic differential $Q(z)dz^2$, as stated in Theorem (\ref{traces as horizontal trajectories}).
+This provides another understanding of reparametrization symmetry (commutation relations) when $\kappa=0$.